 The following article is written by IDTA Member Dani McLeod for Your Trading Edge magazine.

-Dani McLeod has been a member of the IDTA family since the start of 2016, having completed both the Platinum Program and the Trading Business School Program.
+Dani McLeod has been a member of the IDTA family since the start of 2016, having completed both the Advanced Trading Course and the Trading Business School Program.
 A few weeks after I wrote and submitted my last YTE article I fell into an exhausted heap!

 If you missed the article, I spoke about finding our reasons why we trade and for me, I mentioned that I have a very strong burning desire; a desire to make a difference not only in my life but in the lives of others.
 That burning desire (although great to have!) also meant I had blind-sighted determination and it meant I was in complete denial about how it was all working for me (physically, mentally and emotionally) as well as for our family.
 Most evenings I was dragging myself off the couch to go trade the US time slots and I was often functioning on very little sleep (due to sleep-ness nights with our little girl) but also with very early morning starts every single day.